Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 Nails and Ears

 No grooming is complete until the ears & nails are done!
-In fact, your Maremma will probably need his ears cleaned and nails trimmed more often than he will need a full grooming.
-Once a week would be great, but at least every couple of weeks or once a month is recommended.
-It’s really not hard and the more you practice the easier it will be for both you and your Maremma.
+Your Maremma will probably need his ears cleaned, and nails trimmed more often than he will need a full grooming.
+Once a week would be great, but every couple of weeks or once a month is acceptable.
+It’s not hard, and the more you practice, the easier it will be for you and your Maremma.
 Below are the tools to get the job done.

 • Ear cleaner - this is the best all around ear cleaner.
 Squirt in ear and massage to loosen dirt.